Nexusoft/Legacy/qa/smoke/README.md

+# Public Testnet Info

+To run a node against the public testnet, you should build nexus from scratch using this version of the codebase.

+Then, you can use the script named

+public-testnet-setup.sh

+It will output information on where it puts the config files and how to run it.

+Alternatively, you can place the file called

+examples/nexus.conf.publictestnet

+in your ~/.Nexus/ directory.

+If you choose to do this be careful not to run any other instances of nexus on this computer.

-# Nexus smoke testing info.
+# Local Nexus smoke testing info.

-The scripts in this directory are designed help you smoke test nexus locally.
+The other scripts in this directory are designed help you smoke test nexus locally.

 ## Prereq: Install the CPU mining code